Notae, Arkansas muscle top overall seed Gonzaga out of NCAAs

 AP Sports Writer

+When the final buzzer sounded, Notae tossed the game ball into the air in triumph, while Williams flexed and roared near midcourt.
+Coach Eric Musselman made his way into the stands to find his mother, Kris, for a celebratory embrace after she watched her son in person for the first time coaching the Razorbacks.

+After a throwback performance from the program that once promised “40 Minutes of Hell,” these Hogs relished in pure bliss.

-Notae finished with six rebounds, six assists, three steals and two blocked shots for coach Eric Musselman’s scrappy, hustling Razorbacks (28-8), who reached the Elite Eight for the second straight year and will face either Duke or Texas Tech in the West Region final on Saturday.
+Notae finished with six rebounds, six assists, three steals and even swatted a pair of shots for the Razorbacks (28-8), who reached the Elite Eight for a second straight year and will face second-seeded Duke on Saturday, hoping to deny retiring coach Mike Krzyzewski one last trip to the Final Four.

-Drew Timme scored 25 points but couldn’t rally the Bulldogs (28-4), who for the second straight season were favored to win that elusive national title but were eliminated by a more physical foe.
-Coach Mark Few’s squad was undefeated last year before falling to Baylor in the national title game.
+Drew Timme scored 25 points but couldn’t rally the normally high-scoring Bulldogs (28-4), who for the second straight season were favored to win that elusive national title but couldn’t keep up with Arkansas’ athleticism and fight.
+Gonzaga had been undefeated last year before losing to Baylor in the national title game.

+“We just wanted to be physical, plain and simple,” Musselman said.
+“We wanted them to feel bodies.
+Obviously they played a really tough schedule early in the season, but it’s been a long time in conference play since they faced a team like us.”

+An emotional Timme addressed his teammates afterward, then fought tears during a postgame news conference.

+“It was a hell of a ride,” Timme said.
+“It didn’t end up the way we wanted but we came to play hard.
+It was their night.”

-Arkansas continually challenged 7-foot Gonzaga freshman Chet Holmgren in the paint, and the skinny NBA prospect fouled out with 3:29 remaining after some questionable calls went against him.
-Holmgren finished with 11 points, all in the second half, and 14 rebounds in what may be his final college game.
+Arkansas continually challenged 7-foot freshman Chet Holmgren in the paint, and the lanky NBA prospect fouled out with 3:29 remaining.
+Holmgren scored all 11 of his points after halftime and had 14 rebounds in what might have been his final college game.

-Moments after Au’Diese Toney dunked with 1 second left, Notae threw the game ball into the air in triumph as teammate Jaylin Williams flexed and roared near midcourt.
-Musselman, meanwhile, found mother Kris in the stands for an embrace as she watched him in person coaching the Razorbacks for the first time.

-Notae shot 9 of 29 overall and 2 of 12 from 3-point range but was still the catalyst for the Razorbacks.
-The senior guard’s 3 with 6:38 left made it 59-50, and Arkansas held on from there.
+Notae shot 9 of 29 overall and 2 for 12 from 3-point range yet still did a little bit of everything for Arkansas.
+The senior guard’s 3 with 6:38 left made it 59-50, and the Razorbacks held on from there.

 Toney converted a three-point play with 8:36 left by going right at Holmgren to draw his fourth foul and send him to the bench.
-Holmgren returned at the 6:46 mark but Notae drove at him three minutes later and drew the fifth foul on the freshman, who raised his arms in protest.
+The big man returned at the 6:46 mark but Notae drove at him three minutes later and drew the freshman’s fifth foul.
+Holmgren raised his arms in protest.

-During one sequence, Notae scored, then sneaked behind Timme for a steal.
-Notae had an early block and steal that got his team going.
-He hit the floor at every chance to corral loose balls.
+During one key sequence, Notae scored, then sneaked in from behind Timme for a steal as Williams held his ground on the block.
+Notae swatted an early shot and made a steal to get his team going.
+He hit the floor repeatedly to corral loose balls.

 Gonzaga trailed at the break for just the fifth time this season and never found the shooting touch that made the Zags the top scoring team in the nation at 87.8 points per game.
 The Zags shot 37.5% and went 5 of 21 from 3-point range.
 Andrew Nembhard was a non-factor with seven points on 2-of-11 shooting.